 The Board of Directors believes the long-term fundamentals of fertilizer demand are strong, as a growing and increasingly prosperous world population continues to drive demand, and land available for agriculture becomes scarcer.
-More efficient and balanced fertilizer use globally is a crucial element of achieving sustainable improvement in agricultural productivity.
+More efficient and balanced fertilizer use globally is a crucial element for achieving sustainable improvement in agricultural productivity.

 Developing the markets